Rongxi-Zhang/radar-robotcar-dataset-ros/README.md

 # radar-robotcar-dataset-ros
-### ROS interface of The Oxford Radar RobotCar Dataset
+### ROS1 Interface of the Oxford Radar RobotCar Dataset

 *I'm glad to be provided access to download the full dataset.
 This interface is my first work on this dataset because I usually use ROS for research.
 This work is based on **ROS1** Melodic/Noetic.*